elunna/nerfhack-changelog/README.md

 ### WIZARD
 * Most of the wizard's combat based skills have been restricted and removed (Evil)
-  * knife, axe, short sword, club, mace, polearms, spear, trident, and shuriken skills.
+  * knife, axe, short sword, club, mace, polearms, spear, trident, and shuriken skills
+* Wizards start with a cloak of protection instead of magic resistance.
+* Wizards always start with the spellbook of magic missile.

 ## PLAYER RACE CHANGES